awolter/GuelDrive/README.md

 # GuelDrive

-Home media streaming application using Node.js.
+Home media streaming application using Node.js

+## Dependencies

+- Node.js
+- Socket.io

+... more to be added